tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Implicit in the prefix-style method descriptions above is the construction of
 the complete filenames by the implementation method.
-By convention, ascii traces
+By convention, ASCII traces
 in the |ns3| system are of the form ``<prefix>-<node id>-<device id>.tr``.

 As previously mentioned, every node in the system will have a system-assigned
 node id; and every device will have an interface index (also called a device id)
 relative to its node.
-By default, then, an ascii trace file created as a result
+By default, then, an ASCII trace file created as a result
 of enabling tracing on the first device of node 21, using the prefix "prefix",
 would be ``prefix-21-1.tr``.

 You can always use the |ns3| object name service to make this more clear.
 For
 example, if you use the object name service to assign the name "server" to node
-21, the resulting ascii trace file name will automatically become,
+21, the resulting ASCII trace file name will automatically become,
 ``prefix-server-1.tr`` and if you also assign the name "eth0" to the device,
-your ascii trace file name will automatically pick this up and be called
+your ASCII trace file name will automatically pick this up and be called
 ``prefix-server-eth0.tr``.

 Pcap Tracing Protocol Helpers